 Life at the Office for National Statistics – an assistant economist’s experienceRead our blog here

-You’ll be allocated a department for your first posting only for a minimum of 2 years.
-After that it’s up to you and your manager how often you move, and where to.
+Year 1 - 2 years minimum.
+You’ll be allocated a department for your first posting After that it’s up to you and your manager how often you move, and where to.
 If we cannot allocate you to one of your preferred departments, we allocate you to your preferred location.

-As a government economist, you could work in areas such as macroeconomic modeling; competition policy; international financial issues; labour market trends; taxation; housing benefits; local government finance; public health and criminal justice, to name but a few.
+Year 4 - As a Government Economist, you could work in areas such as macroeconomic modeling; competition policy; international financial issues; labour market trends; taxation; housing benefits; local government finance; public health and criminal justice, to name but a few.

-The GES actively encourages continuous professional development.
-Chief economists have agreed that the guideline for CPD is 100 hours per year.
-At least 50 hours of this must be spent on economics.
+We actively encourage continuous professional development with the guideline for CPD of 100 hours per year (at least 50 hours of this must be spent on economics).
+Support includes:

 Up to £55k